AmarSandhu96/DissertationCode/README.md

 # DissertationCode
 Reverse Shell in Python which launches Living off the Land attacks.
+Created for my Dissertation